Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - Protocols that use random ports cannot be monitored effectively by pure packet filtering
 - **ASPF** checks application-layer protocol information.
 It maintains status information for all connections of a specified application protocol and dynamically determines whether to allow the data packets
 - Used to filter packets at the application layer

+A *server map table* is generated under the following conditions
+1. Sever map entries are generated when multi-channel protocols of the firewall such as ASPF are enabled
+2. Static server map entries will be generated when there is a NAT server mapping or port forwarding
+3. Triplet server map entries will be generated when STUN